ConnorDonegan/connordonegan.github.io/_posts/2025-01-08-space-time-mortality.markdown

 This post is a tutorial on modeling spatial-temporal data using the Stan modeling language, with a focus on areal data.
 When we take the right approach, Stan can provide a great platform for spatial statistics (presumably, so would other Hamiltonian Monte Carlo samplers).
 I'll illustrate by modeling mortality rates for U.S. states and D.C., covering the years 1999 through 2020.

-The computational methods presented here are a fairly straigtforward extension of my previous work on CAR models for <a href="https://connordonegan.github.io/geostan">geostan</a> (mainly presented in this OSF <a href="https://osf.io/3ey65/">preprint</a>).
+The computational methods presented here are a fairly straigtforward extension of my previous work on CAR models for <a href="https://connordonegan.github.io/geostan">geostan</a> (mainly presented in this OSF <a href="https://osf.io/3ey65/">preprint</a>) and <a href="https://connordonegan.github.io/statistics/public_health/2024/09/02/intro-to-surveil.html">time trend</a> models for public health monitoring.
 I first began using these space-time models in my dissertation proposal and now, finally, I am getting around to sharing them.
-Feedback would be welcome.
+Feedback is welcome.

 **Contents:**
 * TOC